markgyoni/geopol/docs/The_Server/Bandit.md

 ### Blacksmith

-The blacksmith can upgrade iron tools and armor into their steel counterparts and sells drill parts.
+The blacksmith can upgrade iron tools and armor into their steel counterparts and sells drill heads.

 ### Chef

-The chef works in the tavern and sells food for money, feel free to stop and dine at the tables.
+The chef works in the tavern and sells high-quality food, feel free to stop and dine at the tavern's many tables.

+### Grease Monkey

+The grease monkey works on the bandit's many vehicles.
+He will buy cars and trunks to cannibalize their parts, having a soft spot for military-maintained vehicles.
+He pays handsomely.